It may now cease to exsist, baring a memorial of where the ground once stood, but the Boulevard will always be Hull FC’s spiritual home.

 Following Hull FC’s move to the KCOM Stadium in 2003, the Boulevard was originally saved from demolition and reopened in 2007 as the home of greyhound racing in the City.

-There were plans for it to be used as a community stadium hosting rugby league matches and speedway, but it eventually closed and was demolished in 2010, with the Boulevard Academy School standing on its former site.
+There were plans for it to be used as a community stadium hosting rugby league matches and speedway, but it eventually closed and was, heartbreaking so, demolished in 2010, with the Boulevard Academy School standing on its former site.

 After years of organising and planning by supporters group FC Voices, the decision was made to erect a memorial on the Boulevard Academy School where the namesake ground once stood.

 “Opened back in 1895, the Boulevard was a special and spiritual place not just to us all gathered here today, but for our fathers and their fathers and indeed many generations of Hull FC fans.

 For all of them and all of us, today’s unveiling marks the final milestone in that 120 year journey.
 In many ways in fact we are all gathered here today to witness the last rights of the old place, but paradoxically it is also a celebration of great days, great matches and great times and a lasting reminder for future generations of the importance of the Stadium to the fans and to the local community.

 It was of course for years our spiritual home and everyone has a memory.
 It could be Knocker ghosting through the defensive line, Sully tearing down the Threepenny Stand with the crowd roaring him on, Johnny Whiteley striding majestically through the middle or one of those unforgettable last-ditch tackles of the late great Arthur Keegan.